 It’s called Farmhouse which is a bit misleading as it is more like an artist’s retreat hosting a stunning collection of art, much of the furnishing having been upholstered to its original plan by Laura Ashley.

 We then walked towards Berwick Church built in the 16th century.
-Here were further works of arts and murals by The Bloomsbury Group, and were part of the original deco.
+There were further works of art and murals by The Bloomsbury Group, which were part of the original deco.
 A wonderful day out, and only one & a half hours away from London.

 The next walk I did after that was a month or so later.